 By 2030, it’s likely that potato starch and sugar beet will become adopted for packaging.
 Materials that can be composted and bear no significant impact on the environment will only get better over time if that’s the case.

 At Bug Bakes, we already use vegetable starch for lining and only use paper-based packaging, no plastics involved.

 Go Eco-Friendly With Bug Bakes

 If you’re committed to benefitting the environment whilst shopping for dog food, try out Bug Bakes today.
-Insect-based foods are a sensible choice, but our plastic-free, paper-based packaging is an added benefit, so get on it like a bonnet and order a free sample today.
+Insect-based foods are a sensible choice, but our plastic-free, paper-based packaging is an added benefit, so get on it like a bonnet and order a 10-day trial today.